nuket/TwitGrid/README.md

 ## Technology

-It's a single page, no dependencies, pure ES6 Javascript.
+It's a single page with inlined SVGs, no dependencies, pure ES6 Javascript.
 Not even `lodash`.

 ## Styling: Changing the Column Count